AriFordsham/GHCWiki/status/oct14.md

 - **Backpack module system** - Edward Yang is working on extensions to GHC and Cabal to support Backpack.
 Details in the [Backpack wiki page](backpack).
 At the moment, module reexports, the package key infrastructure change, and module thinning and renaming are in GHC HEAD and definitely shipping with 7.10; signatures and Cabal support are coming down the pike.

+- **More list fusion** - Based on a new compiler transformation by Joachim Breitner, [CallArity](call-arity), `foldl` and related functions now can take part in list fusion.
+David Feuer then came up with fusion rules for many more functions.
+This change may not be a unambiguous improvement in all cases, so if you find regressions, we’d like to hear about them.

 ## Back-end and runtime system

 - **CPU-specific optimizations** - Austin Seipp is currently investigating the implementation of CPU-specific optimisations for GHC, including new `-march` and `-mcpu` flags to adjust tuning for a particular processor.
 Right now, there is some preliminary work towards optimizing copies on later Intel machines.
 There's interest in expanding this further as well.